Square root of a multivector of Clifford algebras in 3D: A game with signs: Square roots in 3 0 and 1 2 algebras

+It is important to realize, however, that the number of roots provided by case $(s_{3}=0,\ S_{3}=0)$ in general is infinite and the two roots in~\eqref{exampleCl30freecontroot} represent the simplest choice of free parameters.
+All roots $\A_{j}$ satisfies $\A_{j}^2=\B=-1+\e{123}$.

-If instead of $\B=-1+\e{123}$ we would attempt to find the square root of MV that does not belong to the center, for example when $\B=\e{1}+\e{12}$, which represents physically important case of linearly polarized electromagnetic wave in $\cl{3}{0}$, we would end up with an empty solution set.
-Indeed, in this case we have $(s_1=0,\ S_1=0)$ and $b_0=b_{123}=b_I=b_S=0$.
-Then after substitution of $s\to s_1=0$ and $S\to S_1=0$ in Eqs.~\eqref{MVM2Cl30}-\eqref{MVM4Cl30} we obtain a contradiction $1=0$.
+If instead of $\B=-1+\e{123}$ we would have tried to find the square root of MV that does not belong to the center, for example have worked with $\B=\e{1}+\e{12}$, which is directly related to polarized electromagnetic wave in $\cl{3}{0}$ \cite{Dargys2012}, we would have ended up with an empty solution set.
+Indeed, in the latter case $s_1=0$, $S_1=0$ and $b_0=b_{123}=b_I=b_S=0$.
+Then, after substitution of $s\to s_1=0$ and $S\to S_1=0$ into Eqs.~\eqref{MVM2Cl30}-\eqref{MVM4Cl30} one obtains the contradiction, $1=0$.